Sports in Toronto: Toronto's association with the colour blue

 The colour of blue has been associated with the city of Toronto, its sports teams and its academic institutions for over a hundred years.
 City symbols such as the flag of Toronto, its coat of arms and city wordmark all reflect this association.
-Some of the oldest colleges and universities located within the original city of Toronto incorporated blue into their athletic nicknames including the University of Toronto Varsity Blues (established 1827), the Upper Canada College Blues (1829) and the St Michael's Kerry Blues (1852) while newer post-secondary institutions at Ryerson University (1948), George Brown College (1967) and Humber College (1968) included blue in their school colours.
+Some of the oldest colleges and universities located within the original city of Toronto incorporated blue into their athletic nicknames including the University of Toronto Varsity Blues (established 1827), the Upper Canada College Blues (1829) and the St Michael's Kerry Blues (1852) while newer post-secondary institutions at Toronto Metropolitan University (1948), George Brown College (1967) and Humber College (1968) included blue in their school colours.

 When the Argonaut Rowing Club was founded in 1872 the blue colours of Oxford and Cambridge universities (the "Double Blue") was adopted as the club colours.
 When the club went on to found the Toronto Argonauts football club with the same name a year later in 1873, the "Double Blue" colour was also adopted for the football field and has continued with the team nearly 150 years later.

 Other major teams that adopted Toronto blue included the original Toronto Maple Leafs of baseball's International League from 1896 until 1967, the Marlboros of the OHA (1904), the Blueshirts of the NHA (1911) and the Arenas of the NHL (1917).

 When Conn Smythe acquired the Toronto St. Patricks in 1927, in addition to the team being rebranded as the Maple Leafs, it was announced that the team had changed their colour scheme to blue and white, which they have worn ever since.
 While the Leafs say that blue represents the Canadian skies and white represents snow, another theory is that Smythe changed the colours as a nod to his school alma maters at Upper Canada College and the University of Toronto.